Romanian systematization programme: Other rural settlements decisively impacted by Systematization which later became towns

 Bragadiru, Cornetu, Balotești and Otopeni were likewise to become agro-industrial towns.
 Two hundred dump trucks were required to carry the rubble resulted from the demolition of many private houses in Otopeni, Dimieni and Odăile.
 In Bragadiru, Măgurele, Otopeni and 30 Decembrie blocks totalling thousands of apartments were built.
 Otopeni became a town on 28 November 2000.
 Bragadiru and Măgurele became towns on 29 December 2005.

+Cities

+Militari neighbourhood in Bucharest.
+The population of Bucharest doubled between the beginning of the communist regime and the Romanian Revolution of 1989.